mariusbij/kilo-geometry/README.md

 * `composer install` from project dir

 # Info
- Since there are multiple ways to calculate the area of a rhombus, use the RhombusBuilder:
+ Since there are multiple ways to calculate area and perimeter of a rhombus, use the RhombusBuilder:

  1. Create a builder `$builder = new RhombusBuilder();`